astrofrog/python-qt-tutorial/index.rst

 This is not meant to be a completely exhaustive tutorial but just a place to start if you've never done Qt development before.

-If you are interested in helping maintain these pages and/or add new pages, head over to the `GitHub repository <https://github.com/astrofrog/pyqt-tutorial>`_!

 .. toctree::
    :maxdepth: 1